wandyezj/Random/writings/thoughts/api_design.md

 #### Behavior Principals

-* Positive description
+##### Positive
-* succinctly explainable
-*

-Prefer the positive description.
 The positive description is what the API should do, the API should only do what is described and nothing more.

-The negative description of what an API should __not__ do is infinite, the positive description is constrained to what is described.
+The negative description of what an API should __not__ do is infinite. the positive description is constrained to what is described.

+Using the positive descriptions for an APIs behavior is more descriptive than the negative description.

+Positive descriptions easier to understand than a combination of positive and negative descriptions.

+##### Concise

-When describing behavior prefer succinct explainable behavior.
-Every additional special case or feature adds to mental overhead which makes things harder to understand.
+Succinct explainable behavior is easier to understand than more complex behavior.Every additional special case or feature adds to mental overhead which makes things harder to understand.

-Error handling is part of an APIs behavior.
-Make sure to describe what happens in an error case.

-Have one model for error handling, avoid mixing patterns.
-Error cases are generally an afterthought when writing code.
-Having a single way of handling errors makes this easier on developers.

-Prefer allowing the behavior to understand the current state of the system after an action occurs when possible.
-This allows the API user to experiment with the system.

 ### Structure